peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 ~~~~

 The CSR encodes the client's requests with regard to the content of
 the certificate to be issued.

-The CSR MUST indicate the exact same
-set of requested identifiers as the initial newOrder request.
-Identifiers of type "dns" MUST appear either in the commonName
+Identifiers value of type "openid-federation" MUST appear either in the commonName
 portion of the requested subject name or in an extensionRequest
 attribute [RFC2985] requesting a subjectAltName extension, or both.